wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.8: ??-???-2024 by Wavemotion Dave
+* Fixes for the TMS9918 emulation to improve 5th sprite handling and collision detection.
+Megademo, Eric in Monsterland and Interceptor all work correctly now.
+* DSi now supports up to 8192K (8MB) banked ROMs (the older DS still supports 512K).
+The Dragon's Lair demo will run but won't process speech/sound as the emulation is not fast enough.
+* Improved VDP rendering and CPU memory read/writes to be a bit faster to help with older DS-Lite/Phat.

 V1.7: 16-Feb-2024 by wavemotion-dave
 * Integrated the updated SN sound core for more robust sound.
 * Fixed audio squeals and other odd noises in a few games (e.g. Borzork, Mission Destruct, etc).